curl/everything-curl/ftp/upload.md

 To upload to an FTP server, you specify the entire target file path and name in the URL, and you specify the local filename to upload with `-T, --upload-file`.
-Optionally, you end the target URL with a slash and then the file component from the local path will be appended by curl and used as the remote filename.
+Optionally, you end the target URL with a slash and then the file component from the local path is appended by curl and used as the remote filename.

 Like: